zadean/yaccety_sax/README.md

 * XML 1.1 ??
 * Others? add an issue to the repo :-)

+### Parsing SOAP from an API

+Chances are when parsing XML from some REST API, you won't need a lot of the features `yaccety` has.
+This is what `yaccety_sax_simple` is for.

+It works mostly in the same way as the full version, except for:

+* Smaller, tuple events
+* Comments are ignored
+* Whitespace text nodes are ignored
+* Processing-instructions are not allowed
+* DTDs are not allowed
+* The entire UTF-8 XML is passed to `yaccety_sax_simple:string/1` without a continuation function

 ### Examples

 #### Checking XMLs with different encodings and human-readability for equality